Vladislav26Laptev/Smoke_detection/README.md

 [:arrow_up:Index](#index)

 ## Conclusion
-Currently, a system based on the Python language and TensorFlow libraries has been developed for recognizing fire-hazardous objects based on the "object detection"technology.
-The accuracy of fire detection in the test sample is 75%.
+At the moment, it is planned to develop a library based on the Python language and TensorFlow libraries for recognizing fire-hazardous objects based on the studied and implemented "object detection" technologies and new approaches to improve detection accuracy.
+At the moment, the accuracy of fire detection in the test sample is 75%.

 [:arrow_up:Index](#index)